About the Council

 We are a vibrant forward-thinking council that puts ‘People and Place’ at the heart of everything we do.

 We are involved with a range of exciting and innovative projects with private and public sector partners to ensure the borough remains a great place to live and work.
 These include the creation of the UA92 University and Civic Quarter regenerations.
-On a sporting level, we held the Cricket World Cup at Lancashire CCC’s Emirates Old Trafford ground and we are also a host venue for the Rugby League World Cup.
+On a sporting level, we held the Cricket World Cup at Lancashire CCC’s Emirates Old Trafford ground, we hosted the opening game of the Women’s Euros and we are also a host venue for the Rugby League World Cup.

 The outstanding recent GCSE results in Trafford make our schools one of the best in the UK and are another reason why Trafford is one of the most sought-after areas of the country in which to live.